 At Kensington Investment Company, we are committed to sustainable and “green” construction and repositioning through environmentally responsible practices.

-Additionally, our residential properties utilize environmentally friendly practices such as these:
+Our residential properties utilize environmentally friendly practices such as these:

 24 Cottage Road, Kensington, NH